pmario/file-backups/README.md

 To help keep you secure, most modern browsers limit writing files to only a few locations.

-This means this add on can only write to your downloads folder **and its subdirectories**.
+This means this add on can only write to your "Downloads" folder **and its subdirectories**.

 For example on Windows 7 or newer, it's usually `C:\Users\<name>\Downloads`